darktable-org/dtdocs/content/module-reference/processing-modules/color-calibration.md

 - To adjust the [color saturation and brightness](#brightness-and-colorfulness-tabs) of the pixels, based on the relative strength of the R, G and B channels of each pixel.

-- To produce a [greyscale output](#grey-tab) based on the relative strengths of the R, G and B channels, in a way similar to the response of black and white film to a light spectrum.
+- To produce a [grayscale output](#gray-tab) based on the relative strengths of the R, G and B channels, in a way similar to the response of black and white film to a light spectrum.

 - To improve the color accuracy of the input color profiles using a [color checker](#extracting-settings-using-a-color-checker) chart.

 # White Balance in the Chromatic Adaptation Transformation (CAT) tab

 Chromatic adaptation aims to predict how all surfaces in the scene would look if they had been lit by another illuminant.
 What we actually want to predict, though, is how those surfaces would have looked if they had been lit by the same illuminant as your monitor, in order to make all colors in the scene match the change of illuminant.
-White balance, on the other hand, aims only at ensuring that whites and greys are really neutral (R = G = B) and doesn’t really care about the rest of the color range.
+White balance, on the other hand, aims only at ensuring that whites and grays are really neutral (R = G = B) and doesn’t really care about the rest of the color range.
 White balance is therefore only a partial chromatic adaptation.

 Chromatic adaptation is controlled within the Chromatic Adaptation Transformation (CAT) tab of the _color calibration_ module.
 When used in this way the _white balance_ module is still required as it needs to perform a basic white balance operation (connected to the input color profile values).
-This technical white balancing ("camera reference" mode) is a flat setting that makes greys lit by a standard D65 illuminant look achromatic, and makes the demosaicing process more accurate, but does not perform any perceptual adaptation according to the scene.
+This technical white balancing ("camera reference" mode) is a flat setting that makes grays lit by a standard D65 illuminant look achromatic, and makes the demosaicing process more accurate, but does not perform any perceptual adaptation according to the scene.
 The actual chromatic adaptation is then performed by the _color calibration_ module, on top of those corrections performed by the _white balance_ and _input color profile_ modules.
 The use of custom matrices in the _input color profile_ module is therefore discouraged.
 Additionally, the RGB coefficients in the _white balance_ module need to be accurate in order for this module to work in a predictable way.

 The _color calibration_ and _white balance_ modules can be automatically applied to perform chromatic adaptation for new edits by setting the chromatic adaptation workflow option ([preferences > processing > auto-apply chromatic adaptation defaults](../../preferences-settings/processing.md)) to "modern".
 If you prefer to perform all white balancing within the _white balance_ module, a "legacy" option is also available.
 Neither option precludes the use of other modules such as [_color balance_](./color-balance.md) further down the pixel pipeline for creative color grading.